bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 82°
-- Mostly Clear
+- Clear
 - 41% humidity
-- 8 mph wind
+- 7 mph wind
-- 14% cloud cover
+- 12% cloud cover
 - 84 AQI 🟨
-- 0.16 inches of rain expected in the next 48 hours
+- 2.1 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>